AyeCode/invoicing/readme.txt

 * Rename improperly named gateways in invoices table - FIXED
 * Oxygen pagebuilder custom templates not working - FIXED
 * Existing invoices with wrong VAT numbers not payable unless a valid VAT number is provided - FIXED
+* Use a datepicker to set the due date - CHANGED

 = 2.1.8 =
 * Sometimes invoice user not changeable for manual invoices - FIXED